-Mountains, caves, villages, reefs and paths
+Mountains, caves, villages, reefs and trails

 For those who like to go trekking, but also for all those who want to relax by walking through nature, the area around Orosei is just waiting to be explored and admired.
 The only risk is that you will lose your way because of the heady aromas and sparkling colours where the green of the woodlands is overlaid on the white of the limestone rocks, mixing in with the infinite overtones of blue in the sea and the sky.
 Should this happen, fret not...wherever you are, we will find you!